A Graveyard Smash!

 Man’s Favorite Sport? would have to be my favourite neo-screwball comedy (does such a term already exist or can I claim to have invented it?), and perhaps the last screwball directed by one of the original masters of the genre, Howard Hawks.

 The factor which by far most surprised me in Man’s Favorite Sport? was Rock Hudson.
 My previous encounters with the actor left me unimpressed, leaving me classify him as one of classic Hollywood’s duller leading men.
 However the fact that I not only enjoyed his performance in this film but found him hysterically funny was such a shock that I was demanding answers.
 Did Hudson acting abilities improve by 1964?
 Is he better than comedy than drama or had he just grown on me?
 It just goes to show that there are very few classic Hollywood stars who can’t impress me in at least some small way or another, even if my previous impression of them where not very good.
-Paula Prentiss is also entering my books as a one hit wonder actress; I’ve yet to see her in another film in which she is as joyous and energetic as this.
-Being a semi remake of Hawk’s Bringing Up Baby, the two leads could have just done impressions of Cary Grant and Katharine Hepburn but the avoid doing so and make the roles their own but like Grant and Hepburn, their chemistry truly is electric.
+Paula Prentiss is also entering my books as a one hit wonder actress; I’ve yet to see her in another film in which she is as joyous and energetic as this with that comically imposing voice of hers.
+Being a semi remake of Hawk’s Bringing Up Baby, the two leads could have just done impressions of Cary Grant and Katharine Hepburn but the avoid doing so and make the roles their own but like Grant and Hepburn their chemistry is on fire.

 ***This Review Contains Spoilers***